chrisLoPresti/Button-Coding-Challenge/README.md

 Once compiled, type ./evalexpression \<input string\> and the program will run

-* it is important to not that \<input string\> must be in the form "xxxxxxxx", where xxxxx is input
+* it is important to note that \<input string\> must be in the form "xxxxxxxx", where xxxxx is input

 Because we use spaces as deliminators ./evalexpression + 3 + 4 5 is considered to be 6 arguements, where ./evalexpression "+ 3 + 4 5" is two arguements